Solar Panel Statistics UK (2024)

 Government data on solar PV deployment shows that domestic or residential installations represent the bulk of solar PV adoption in the UK.

 In February 2024, 83% of new solar systems were installed in residential buildings, accounting for 77% of the new capacity or 46MW.
-More people are turning to solar PV to generate their power at home as electricity prices continue to rise.

 Research by the Renewable Energy Institute shows that 2023 saw a record number of domestic green energy installations, with over 17,000 households installing solar panels monthly.